eddo555/animal_app/README.md

-small app I´m playing around with for my daughter.
+small app I´m playing around with to try animations
-CSS animations, sounds, will add record your own sounds so you can record your own animal sounds.